Coolpix/nutricion/assets/vendor-f/plyr/readme.md

     <tr>
       <td><code>tracks</code></td>
       <td>Array</td>
       <td>An array of track objects.
-Each element in the array is mapped directly to a track element and any keys mapped directly to HTML attributes so as in the example above, it will render as `<track kind="captions" label="English" srclang="en" src="https://cdn.selz.com/plyr/1.0/example_captions_en.vtt" default>`.
+Each element in the array is mapped directly to a track element and any keys mapped directly to HTML attributes so as in the example above, it will render as `<track kind="captions" label="English" srclang="es" src="https://cdn.selz.com/plyr/1.0/example_captions_en.vtt" default>`.
 Booleans are converted to HTML5 value-less attributes.</td>
     </tr>
   </tbody>
 </table>